KonstutivniyKritik/Yet-Another-Media-Page/README.md

-Bot will send content from reddit to your telegram dm every hour
+Bot will send content from reddit to your telegram dm every hour. to start bot, you need to create 2 ini files in